Underground shelter for sick children in Kiev, Ukraine (March 2022). Source: Washington Post

 Alex Henderson is a Senior Associate at Bridge.
 He has 9 years of experience in foreign affairs and international cooperation.
 He is passionate about enhancing positive relations and collaboration between stakeholders that seek to bring positive change into the world.
 Find Alex on LinkedIn.

 Stefania Jiang is a Research Analyst Intern at Bridge Consulting.
-With a background in International Relations, she aspires to connect China and the world through cross-cultural communication, digital storytelling and knowledge sharing.
+With a background in International Relations at Tsinghua University, she aspires to connect China and the world through cross-cultural communication, digital storytelling and knowledge sharing.
 Find Stefania on LinkedIn.